 Despite your quest for the best TV package in all the land, you’re limited by what’s in your area.
 Unless you want to move to a place with all the best TV providers (like Wake Forest, North Carolina), you’re stuck with what you got.

-For those ready to commit to a superior experience, follow the links included with the packages above to sign up for your best TV package.
+For those ready to commit to a superior experience, follow the links above to sign up for one of these TV services’ best packages.